NVIDIA/spark-rapids/tools/README.md

 The qualification tool is used to look at a set of applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for those applications.
 The tool works by processing the CPU generated event logs from Spark.

-Currently it does this by looking at the amount of time spent doing SQL DataFrame operations vs the entire application time: `(sum(SQL Dataframe Duration) / (application-duration))`.
+Currently it does this by looking at the amount of time spent doing SQL Dataframe operations vs the entire application time: `(sum(SQL Dataframe Duration) / (application-duration))`.
 The more time spent doing SQL Dataframe operations the higher the score is and the more likely the plugin will be able to help accelerate that application.